The Cash Envelope System: The Effortless Way to Budget

 Maybe you’ve already tried tracking your expenses in Mint or created a complicated, headache-inducing Excel spreadsheet.
 Those tools work great for some, but if you keep falling off the budgeting bandwagon you’ll be surprised to learn that one of your best weapons in the fight against overspending could be as simple as the cash envelope system.

 What is the cash envelope system?

-The envelope system is a budgeting method where you withdraw a set amount of cash each month for your discretionary spending in various categories (Groceries, Dining, Clothes, Entertainment, etc.) and place it in labeled envelopes.
+The envelope system is a budgeting tool where you withdraw a set amount of cash each month for your spending money in various envelopes labeled by category e.g. groceries envelope, dining and entertainment envelope, clothing envelope, etc.

 All of your spending throughout the month for those categories is done using cash only—no credit or debit cards allowed!
-Once an envelope is empty, you stop spending for the month.
+Once an envelope is empty, you stop spending your money for the month.